 Alternatively, additional equity or finance could be sought with a joint venture partner, and this could be brought into the acquisition structure at a level which sits above the level into which debt is introduced.
-This would be achieved with the input of our corporate tax teams to ensure that the proposed structure is tax efficient and the intention of the parties is adequately documented through a joint venture agreement or otherwise
+This would be achieved with the input of our real estate tax team to ensure that the proposed structure is tax efficient and the intention of the parties is adequately documented through a joint venture agreement or otherwise.